Meet Our Team

-Currently, Dr. Case is a director of the Beacon Centre Inc., where she offers therapy services with children and adolescents presenting with a wide variety of mental health concerns.
+Currently, Dr. Case is a director of the Beacon Centre Inc., where she offers therapy services for children and adolescents presenting with a wide variety of mental health concerns.
 She has a special interest in providing services to children and their families around anxiety, behavioural difficulties, parenting, and relationship concerns.
 Dr. Case also has a special interest in working with young children through play therapy.

 Dr. Shannon Edison

 Dr. Shannon Edison is a clinical psychologist and a director at the Beacon Centre, a private practice in St. John’s, NL.
 She completed her Ph.D. in clinical psychology at the University of Guelph in 2008.
 Prior to working full-time in private practice, Dr. Edison worked in a variety of settings, including the Centre for Addiction and Mental Health (Toronto, ON), Hamilton Health Sciences Centre (Hamilton, ON), and Eastern Health (St. John’s, NL).

 Dr. Edison has been actively involved in research and teaching.
 She held an Assistant Professor (PT) position in the Department of Psychiatry and Behavioural Neurosciences at McMaster University and has taught at the University of Guelph and Memorial University of Newfoundland.
 Dr. Edison was also the Provincial Coordinator for Clinical Training in Psychology at Eastern Health.